cesanta/mongoose-os-docs/mongoose-os/quickstart/setup.md

   mos config-set dash.enable=true dash.token=TOKEN
   ```

-The `d1` in a command above is device ID.
-A device should start to print messages `{"uptime":XX,"on":false}`
-to the serial console, and become online:
+A device should start to print messages to the serial console:

 ![](images/qs10.png)